jp43/DockBox/README.md

 Mode-of-binding Predictor (MOBPred) is a python package used to facilitate the use of popular docking softwares (including structure preparation, docking and rescoring).
 The package is particularly suitable to compare docking results obtained from different softwares or combine them in a consensus docking or consensus scoring strategy.

 Note that the softwares that can be used by MOBPred are not part of the current repository.
-Whatever program needs to be utilized, it should be installed separately on the same machine MOBPred is set up.
+Whatever program needs to be utilized, it should be downloaded from its official website and installed separately on the same machine MOBPred is set up.

 Below is a list of all the programs which can be used together with MOBPred.

 * **Structure preparation/optimization**:

   * antechamber, prmchk, tleap, sander (AMBER12 or later, http://ambermd.org) used to assign partial charges, minimize structures...
-  * ligprep (Schrodinger 2015, https://www.schrodinger.com/ligprep) used to prepare compounds (generate protonation states, isomers, conformers...)
+  * ligprep (Schrodinger 2015, https://www.schrodinger.com/ligprep) used to prepare compounds (generate protonation states, isomers, conformers,...)
   * moebatch (MOE2015) used to identify probable binding sites
   * Open Babel (http://openbabel.org/wiki/Main_Page)